Nailim/plan9-rchistory/README.md

 ### configuration

-For interactive mode it should be configured as riow or reform/shortcuts component that uses /dev/kbdtap.
+For interactive mode, it should be configured as riow or reform/shortcuts component that uses /dev/kbdtap.

 For example, the following line should be inserted in *$home/bin/rc/riostart* file: